Get started now

 (b) the word “or” is not exclusive; and (c) the words “herein,” “hereof,” “hereby,” “hereto,” and “hereunder” refer to this Agreement as a whole.
 Unless the context otherwise requires, references herein:

-16.11 Governing Law.
-This Agreement shall be governed exclusively by the laws of the Province of Ontario and the laws of Canada, applicable therein, and the parties irrevocably and exclusively attorn to the jurisdiction of the courts of Ontario and agree that any proceeding brought in respect to this Agreement will be brought in such of those courts as appropriate.
+a) All Agreements/SOWs entered into between the parties shall be governed by and construed exclusively in accordance with the laws of the Province of Ontario and the laws of Canada, applicable therein, and the parties irrevocably and exclusively attorn to the jurisdiction of the courts of Ontario and agree that any proceeding brought in respect to this Agreement will be brought in such of those courts as appropriate.
+In the event that any provision herein or part thereof shall be deemed void or invalid by a court of competent jurisdiction, the remaining provisions or parts thereof shall be and remain in full force and effect.

-If any action, suit, or other legal or administrative proceeding is instituted or commenced by either party hereto against the other party arising out of this Agreement, the prevailing party shall be entitled to recover its reasonable attorneys’ fees and court costs from the non-prevailing party.
+c) If any action, suit, or other legal or administrative proceeding is instituted or commenced by either party hereto against the other party arising out of this Agreement, the prevailing party shall be entitled to recover its reasonable attorneys’ fees and court costs from the non-prevailing party.